This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 Vorticity= 2*Wz

-It is a function of space and time defined such that negative derivative with respect to any direction will give the component of velocity in that direction.
+It is a function of space and time defined such that a negative derivative with respect to any direction will give the component of velocity in that direction.
 It is represented as Φ.

 -[ ∂Φ/∂x]= u ; -[ ∂Φ/∂y]= v ; -[ ∂Φ/∂z]= w